Pilgrimage for COP26

 From Leith to Lerwick

-During my initial research, I discovered that when, in 1836 the Aberdeen, Leith and Clyde Shipping Company extended a route from Leith Docks to Lerwick, Shetlanders started using it to trade wool, lace and knitted items for the markets down south.
-I have lived in or very close to Leith for many years and this started me thinking – perhaps I could also make a return trip, but in reverse, and maybe I would find out what it was and is like to cross 216 miles of North Sea.
-It must have been a real culture shock, coming from a rural crofting community to a noisy city.
-I remembered how hard the lads from Fife farms had found it when they started dance college in London – many returned within the first term.
+During my initial research, I discovered that when, in 1836, the Aberdeen, Leith and Clyde Shipping Company extended a route from Leith Docks in Edinburgh to Lerwick, Shetlanders started using it to trade wool, lace and knitted items for the markets down south.
+I have lived in or very close to Leith for many years and this started me thinking.
+Perhaps I could also make a return trip, but in reverse, from Leith to Lerwick and back.
+Maybe I would find out what it was and is like to cross 216 miles of the North Sea.
+I’m guessing it might have been a real culture shock, coming from a rural crofting community to a noisy city, and remembered how hard the lads from the Fife farming community found it when they started dance college in London at the same time I did.
+Some of them simply returned home within the first term.

 The River Medway at Yalding – on which side were you born?

 I have thought a great deal about home and belonging over the years.
 I am English, born a ‘Kentish Maiden (KM)’ south of London.
 (It depends which side of the River Medway you were born as to whether you are a KM or a ‘Maid of Kent’).
-Also referred to as the ‘Garden of England’, Kent is where I am staying at the moment, with my mum.
-I left home when I was 18 years old, spent some time in Wales in my 20s, and moved to Edinburgh where I have lived for 30 years.
-In 2016, I began a new phase: six months of each year travelling in Europe, and six at home.
-I feel comfortable when I am away, I am not homesick and my and others’ relationship to their homeland is something I want to continue to try and understand more through this trip.
+Also referred to as the ‘Garden of England’, Kent is where I was staying during the first 5 months of the pandemic lockdown when I made this Shetland project.
+My history is that I left Kent when I was 18 years old, spent some time in other parts of England and Wales in my 20s, and then moved to Edinburgh, where I have lived for 35+ years.
+In 2016, I began a new phase: I travelled to and around Europe for six months of each year, and spent the other six at home.
+When I am away, I feel comfortable, not homesick.
+It is my and others’ relationship to their homeland that I want to try and understand more through this virtual trip to Shetland.

 Walking and talking with women about home

-I was hoping to invite women to walk with me when I was there, and talk about their home on Shetland as well as what it is like to leave, live elsewhere, and then go back.
+I was hoping to invite women to walk with me when I visited, to talk about their home on Shetland, as well as what it is like to leave, live elsewhere, and then return.
 I am interested in what brings about a sense of belonging.
 The act of walking is one which can ground us, ease the flow of conversation, and connect with what can be called ‘home’, the earth.
-As I walk where I am and they walk where they are, I hope we can have a fruitful chat about this subject.
+Now that the plan has been changed, I will be on my home turf speaking on the phone to women walking on theirs, and I am looking forward to a fruitful chat about the subject.

 While I cannot go in person, I can identify some benefits in making an imaginery journey.
 As an inveterate walker, I had planned to explore as much of the mainland as possible on foot.
-I knew I would start in Lerwick for practical reasons, but from there it would depend on invitations received and what turned up, caught my interest.
-Now that I will be travelling virtually and ‘meeting’ folk on the phone or Zoom, I can zip backwards and forwards from Bressay in the east to Papa Stour in the west, from Unst in the north to Sumburgh on the southern tip without having to worry about ferry or bus connections.
-Although I would prefer to smell the real scent of the Loch of Spiggie and hear the actual squawks of the skua on the Noss coastal path, it will be quicker to get around!
+I knew I would start in Lerwick for practical reasons, but from there it would depend on invitations received and what turned up.
+I would have been alive to what caught my interest.
+Now that I will be travelling virtually and ‘meeting’ folk on the phone or Zoom, I can zip backwards and forwards from Bressay in the east to Papa Stour in the west, from Unst in the north to Sumburgh on the southern tip, without having to worry about ferry or bus connections.
+Although I would prefer to smell the real scents of the Loch of Spiggie, or hear the actual squawks of the skua (recorded here by Nikolay Terentyev on Soundcloud), it will definitely be quicker to get around!

 Here is Christine De Luca speaking in Shetlandic, the dialect of the archipelago, sometimes called auld or broad Shetland / Shaetlan.
 Recorded by Wikitongues.